SuadeLabs/fire/documentation/properties/purpose.md

 For example, in the EBA's FINREP F.1.3 report, the effective portion of the variation in fair value of hedging derivatives in a cash flow hedge, both for ongoing cash flow hedges and cash flow hedges that no longer apply, is reported as the **cash flow hedge reserve**.

 ### fees
-Describes an account that holds the amount of fee/commission income as reported in a Profit and Loss report.
+Describes an account that holds the amount of fee/commission receivables/payables as reported in a Profit and Loss report.

-### credit_card_fees
+### credit_card_fee
-Describes an account that holds the amount of fees income originating from **credit cards**.
+Describes an account that holds the amount of fees receivables originating from **credit cards**.

-### current_account_fees
+### current_account_fee
-Describes an account that holds the amount of fees income originating from **current accounts**.
+Describes an account that holds the amount of fees receivables/payables originating from **current accounts**.

+### derivative_fee
+Describes an account that holds the amount of fees receivables/payables originating from **overdraft accounts**.

-### overdraft_fees
+### overdraft_fee
-Describes an account that holds the amount of fees income originating from **overdraft accounts**.
+Describes an account that holds the amount of fees receivables originating from **overdraft accounts**.

-### insurance_fees
+### insurance_fee
-Describes an account that holds the amount of fees income originating from **insurance** activities.
+Describes an account that holds the amount of fees receivables originating from **insurance** activities.

-### investment_banking_fees
+### investment_banking_fee
-Describes an account that holds the amount of fees income originating from **investment banking** activities.
+Describes an account that holds the amount of fees receivables/payables originating from **investment banking** activities.
 This includes advisory, brokerage and underwriting activities.

+### other_financial_service_fee
+Describes an account that holds the amount of fees receivables/payables originating from **financial services** and that do not fall under any of the other categories of fees.
+These could include fees receivable for guarantees payable under break clauses, fees for administering loans on behalf of other lenders.

-### loans_and_advances_fees
+### other_non_financial_service_fee
-Describes an account that holds the amount of fees income originating from **loans and advances**.
+Describes an account that holds the amount of fees receivables/payables originating from **services that cannot be classified as financial**.
+These could include executor and trustee services, computer bureau services.

 ### pension
 *needs definition*